voxupy/Testing/README.md

 <h2>Portfolio</h2>

 <h2>About Me</h2>
 Hello, my name is Kamil.
-I an IT enginner.
+I'm an IT enginner.
 I graduated from Wyższa Szkoła Informatyki Stosowanej we Wrocławiu.
 Recently i have started interest to software testing.
 My goal is to develop testing knowlage, technical skills, and also get my first job.
 On this site I would like to share all gained experience from personal studies and researches.

 <h2>Education</h2>